+61 400 173 900 info@megmongolia.com

 Tour Overview:

 The Gobi Desert tour continues for 6 days.
-Get in touch with your inner nomad as you hike, horse and camel ride through the Gobi Desert.
+Get in touch with your inner nomad as you hike, horse ride and camel ride through the Gobi Desert.
 On this journey, you will see desert steppe, tremendous sand dunes, deep gorges with rivers running through them, Mongolia’s own “Grand Canyon,” and the infamous “Flaming Cliffs” of Bayanzag.

 The word Gobi means “desert” in Mongolian.
 The Gobi is made up of several distinct ecological and geographic regions, based on variations in climate and topography.
 The Gobi is most notable in paleontology and history as part of the great Mongol Empire, and as the location of several important cities along the Silk Road.